Sync Bio

 The system supports a variety of other modules, including plate shakers, thermocyclers, vortexers, centrifuges, magnetic bead devices, and UV-C sterilization.
 (In some configurations, the total plate capacity is reduced due to the space required by additional modules.)

-We also provide imaging modules for microscopy (fluorescence, brightfield, phase contrast, and darkfield).
+The boxes also support imaging modules for microscopy (fluorescence, brightfield, phase contrast, and darkfield).

 Example Applications